 In January 2012, Regency's Florida office relocated and entered into a new, four-year lease agreement, for a 1,365 square foot space.
 Minimum lease payments under this agreement are \$26,754 per year.
 A rent concession has been granted to waive the first and last five months' rent, provided the lease terms have not been breached.
-As a result, minimum lease payments for each year 1 and 4 amount to \$15,607, and for years 2 and 3, \$26,754.
+As a result, minimum lease payments for each year 1 and 4 amount to \$15,607 and for years 2 and 3, \$26,754.
 In addition, the Company is responsible to pay the tenant's share of operating expenses that are estimated to be \$6.50 per square foot on an annualized basis.

 In September 2015, the Florida office lease was extended for an additional five years.
-Per the terms of this First Lease Amendment, base rental payments of \$26,754, remain the same for 2016, until January 2017 through December 2020, at which time annual base rental payments will increase by the prior year's Consumer Price Index percentage adjustments (See Note 13).
+Per the terms of this First Lease Amendment, base rental payments of \$26,754, remain the same for 2016, until January 2017 through December 2020, at which time annual base rental payments will increase by the prior year's Consumer Price Index percentage adjustments (See Note 14).

-Rent expense was \$22,451 for each of the years ended December 31, 2015 and 2014.
+Rent expense was \$7,090 and \$5,613 for the three months ended March 31, 2016 and 2015, respectively.

 In addition, as discussed in Note 8, during 2012, the Company entered into a month to month sub-lease rental agreement with an entity 100% owned by its CFO.
 Pursuant to the terms of the agreement, monthly sub-lease rental income to the Company will be \$500, effective January 1, 2012.
-Sub-lease rental income from this related party was \$6,000 for each of the years ended December 31, 2015 and 2014.
-During the years ended December 31, 2015 and 2014, zero was collected.
-As of December 31, 2015 and 2014, \$19,500 and \$13,500, respectively, was receivable from the related party.
+Sub-lease rental income from this related party was \$1,500 for each quarter ended March 31, 2016 and 2015.
+In March 2016, the Company terminated the sub-lease rental agreement with the entity, at which time, management determined the \$21,000 outstanding receivable balance to be uncollectible and charged it to expense.